International Law and Justice

 The General Assembly is composed of representatives from each UN Member State and is the main deliberative body on matters relating to international law.
 Many multilateral treaties are in fact adopted by the General Assembly and subsequently opened for signature and ratification.
 The Legal (Sixth) Committee assists the work of the General Assembly by providing advice on substantive legal matters.
 The Committee is also made up of representatives from all UN Member States.

-See also Challenging Times for International Law
+See also International Law Firm - Services and Facilities

 Development and codification of international law